Generative AI and Large Language Models

 • Transparency: Retrieved documents provide clear sources for generated content

-• Efficiency: Reduces the need for frequent model retraining
+• Efficiency: Techniques like LoRA reduce the computational and storage costs of fine-tuning, while RAG reduces the need for frequent model retraining

 Applications